digital-services-act/transparency-database/resources/markdown/api-documentation.md

 <x-ecl.message type="warning" icon="warning" title="Security Warning" message="This token identifies calls to the API as you!
 Do not share this token with other entities.
 They will be able to impersonate and act as you!" close="" />

+## Sandbox

+We highly encourage all users of the API to first test and try out their API code using the sandbox version of the application.
+This is a copy of the application and it is reset and blanked out each week.
+If your code if is working there, then the only difference to the production version will be the URL endpoint and the token used.

+<a href="{{ env('SANDBOX_URL') }}" target="_blank">SANDBOX VERSION</a>

 ## Creating a Statement

 To create a statement of reason using the API you will need to make a